Your Guide to Assisted Living Expenses and Tax Deductions

 $30,000 – ($90,000 * 0.075) = $30,000 – $6,750 = $23,250

-The IRS has a list of Publications that can help you prepare before meeting with your tax preparer:
+The IRS has a helpful list of publications that will assist you with gathering all the information you need before meeting with your tax preparer:

-- Medical and Dental Tax Deduction (Publication 502): Explains which expenses are and are not deductible, who is considered a dependent, and how to report deductions.
+- Publication 502, Medical and Dental Expenses – This explains which expenses are and are not deductible, who is considered a dependent, and how to report deductions.

-- Credit for the Elderly and Disabled (Publication 524): Helps to determine who qualifies and how to figure out credits.
+- Publication 524, Credit for the Elderly or the Disabled – This helps determine who qualifies for assisted living tax deductions and how to figure out credits.

-- Tax Guide for Seniors (Publication 554): Explains and clarifies rules on common tax issues concerning seniors and disabled persons.
+- Publication 554, Tax Guide for Seniors – This clarifies rules on common tax issues concerning seniors and disabled persons.

-Unfortunately, tax deductions for senior living may not be an option for every resident in an assisted living community.
+Unfortunately, tax deductions for assisted living may not be an option for every resident in a senior community.

-We’ve already outlined some conditions that help you qualify for senior living tax deductions, and if you find that none of them applies to you, you might feel like there are no options available to save money on your senior living expenses.
+We’ve outlined some conditions that may help you qualify for senior living tax deductions, but if you find that none of them applies to you, you might feel like there are no options available to save money on your senior living expenses.

 - Long-term care insurance